OleksandrGnatiuk/CLI_Assistant/CLI_Assistant/README.md

 - [ ] All files with relevant extensions will be moved to these folders;
 - [ ] Other files will be replaced to folder `other`;
-- [ ] if these folders were not exist its will be created;
+- [ ] if these folders were not exist it will be created;
 - [ ] The script recursively checks all subfolders and replaces all files to destination folders;
 - [ ] Empty folders will be deleted;
 - [ ] Files with Cyrillic name will be **renamed to Latin name**;
 - [ ] if subfolders involve the files with the same name, these files will be renamed - **date-time will be added to file's name**;
 - [ ] All archives will be unpacked to subfolder with the name as archive's name in folder `archive`;
 - [ ] if archive is broken, script will continue its work without unpacking this archive.
 In console you'll see message about this broken archive;
-- [ ] When script finishes to clean folder, you'll see the report.
+- [ ] When script finishes cleaning the folder, you'll see the report.

 ___